Nesstle05/array-sorting-algorithms/README.md

-# Sorting algorithms for beginners
+# Sorting Algorithm for Integer Arrays